huggingface/blog/autoformer.md

 ![png](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/148_autoformer/output_54_0.png)

 The `traffic` dataset has a distributional shift in the sensor patterns between weekdays and weekends.
 So what is going on here?
 Since the DLinear model has no capacity to incorporate covariates, in particular any date-time features, the context window we give it does not have enough information to figure out if the prediction is for the weekend or weekday.
 Thus, the model will predict the more common of the patterns, namely the weekdays leading to poorer performance on weekends.
-Of course, by giving it a larger context window a linear model will figure out the weekly pattern but perhaps there is a monthly or quarterly pattern in the data which would require bigger and bigger contexts.
+Of course, by giving it a larger context window, a linear model will figure out the weekly pattern, but perhaps there is a monthly or quarterly pattern in the data which would require bigger and bigger contexts.

 ## Conclusion

-How do Transformer based models compare against the above linear baseline?
+How do Transformer-based models compare against the above linear baseline?
 The test set MASE metrics from the different models we have are below:

 |Dataset | 	 Transformer (uni.) |   	 Transformer (mv.)  | Informer (uni.)| Informer (mv.) | Autoformer (uni.) | DLinear |
 |:--:|:--:| :--:| :--:| :--:|  :--:|  :--:|
 |`Traffic` 	| **0.876** | 1.046 | 0.924 | 1.131  | 0.910 | 0.969 |

-As one can observe, the [vanilla Transformer](https://huggingface.co/docs/transformers/model_doc/time_series_transformer) which we introduced last year gets the best results.
+As one can observe, the [vanilla Transformer](https://huggingface.co/docs/transformers/model_doc/time_series_transformer) which we introduced last year gets the best results here.
 Secondly, multivariate models are typically _worse_ than the univariate ones, the reason being the difficulty in estimating the cross-series correlations/relationships.
 The additional variance added by the estimates often harms the resulting forecasts or the model learns spurious correlations.
 Recent papers like [CrossFormer](https://openreview.net/forum?id=vSVLM2j9eie) (ICLR 23) and [CARD](https://arxiv.org/abs/2305.12095) try to address this problem in Transformer models.
 Multivariate models usually perform well when trained on large amounts of data.
 However, when compared to univariate models, especially on smaller open datasets, the univariate models tend to provide better metrics.
 By comparing the linear model with equivalent-sized univariate transformers or in fact any other neural univariate model, one will typically get better performance.

+To summarize, Transformers are definitely far from being outdated when it comes to time-series forcasting!
+Yet the availability of large-scale datasets is crucial for maximizing their potential.
+Unlike in CV and NLP, the field of time series lacks publicly accessible large-scale datasets.
+Most existing pre-trained models for time series are trained on small sample sizes from archives like [UCR and UEA](https://www.timeseriesclassification.com/), which contain only a few thousands or even hundreds of samples.
+Although these benchmark datasets have been instrumental in the progress of the time series community, their limited sample sizes and lack of generality pose challenges for pre-training deep learning models.

+Therefore, the development of large-scale, generic time series datasets (like ImageNet in CV) is of the utmost importance.
+Creating such datasets will greatly facilitate further research on pre-trained models specifically designed for time series analysis. and will improve the applicability of pre-trained models in time series forecasting.

+## Acknowledgements
+We express our appreciation to [Lysandre Debut](https://github.com/LysandreJik) and [Pedro Cuenca](https://github.com/pcuenca) their insightful comments and help during this project ❤️.